Joining the lab

 Graduate students.
 PhD students in the lab have typically completed a rigorous undergraduate degree in bioinformatics, computer science, mathematics, physics, statistics, or other quantitative sciences; or in biology with a significant quantitative emphasis.
-Applications to the Ecology, Evolution, and Population Biology program within the Department of Biology are coordinated together with the university's other biosciences graduate programs.
-See the Biosciences website for further details.
+Students in the lab have been part of the Biology, Genetics, and Computational & Mathematical Engineering PhD programs.
+Applications in Biology proceed through the Ecology, Evolution, and Population Biology program within the Department of Biology.
 For students specifically interested in the group, it is advisable to write to Noah Rosenberg in advance to indicate that your application will be arriving.

 Postdocs.
 Interested candidates should write to Noah Rosenberg with a CV, research statement, and contact information for three references.

-Interns and research visitors.
+High school interns and visiting undergraduates.
 The lab welcomes inquiries from interns and visitors at all levels, including high school students, undergraduates, and visiting graduate students.
 Most visiting positions involve a summer experience.
-Inquiries should begin with an email to Noah Rosenberg regarding your specific interest in the lab.
-For intern and visitor positions, it is particularly important that inquiries take place with considerable lead time in advance of the proposed research experience.
+Inquiries should begin with an email to Noah Rosenberg regarding your specific interest in the lab and the fields of study in which the lab pursues research.
+It is recommended that inquiries take place with considerable lead time in advance of the proposed research experience.